Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

+You are eligible if you meet criteria listed in WAC 182-31-040.
 Generally, the Medical Flexible Spending Arrangement (FSA) is available to SEBB employees who are expected to work at least 630 hours during the school year.

 You must enroll in a Medical FSA for each plan year you want to participate because your enrollment does not automatically continue year to year.
 If you want to enroll, make sure to elect this benefit again during each SEBB Program annual open enrollment.

 IRS rules set the maximum you may contribute to a Medical FSA for each plan year.

 - In 2021, you can contribute a minimum annual amount of $240, up to a maximum annual amount of $2,750.

 - In 2022, you can contribute a minimum annual amount of $120, up to a maximum annual amount of $2,750.

 To figure out how much you want to contribute, estimate your expenses for the plan year (January 1 through December 31) and enroll in Medical FSA for that amount.
 Divide that amount by the number of paychecks you will receive that year to find out how much will be deducted each pay period.
 For more help, use the Navia Benefit Solutions Tax Savings Calculator.

 You can start submitting reimbursement claims for eligible expenses on or after the first day of the plan year, January 1.
 The full amount you set aside for your annual Medical FSA contribution is available to spend on January 1.
 You may submit claims for services as often as you like, but not until after the services have been provided.

 When your SEBB insurance coverage ends or you go on unpaid leave that is not approved under the Family and Medical Leave Act (FMLA) or military leave, you are no longer eligible to contribute to your Medical Flexible Spending Arrangement.
 Eligibility ends on the last day of the month of loss of coverage or unapproved leave.